mblaster00/nexus-AI-document-intelligence-platform/README.md

 ## Architecture decisions

 **Three services over a monolith.** Ingestion, processing, and routing are separate deployments.
-This surfaces real distributed systems problems early — job replay, backpressure, partial failure — rather than deferring them to a refactor.
+This surfaces real distributed systems problems early like job replay, backpressure, partial failure rather than deferring them to a refactor.

 **Redis Streams over Kafka.** Same consumer group semantics, acknowledgment, and replay capability with zero additional infrastructure at this scale.